galaxyproject/galaxy-hub/src/data-libraries/index.md

 ### Path paste

-By setting `allow_library_path_paste = True` in the `config/galaxy.ini` you enable administrators to import from any path entered.
+By setting `allow_library_path_paste: true` in the `config/galaxy.yml` you enable administrators to import from any path entered.
 This feature is not available to non-admin users.

 ## Permissions